How to Write a Successful Financial Aid Appeal Letter

-So what, exactly, is a financial aid appeal letter?
-Quite simply, it's a request for help.
-What it is not is a place for you to vent, complain, or make a demand.
+Remember that the purpose of a financial aid appeal letter is to request for help.
+That means it's not a place for you to vent, complain, or make a demand.
 You need the financial aid office's assistance much more than they need abuse from you!
 Ultimately, you're requesting more money and need to find a way to clearly, but politely state your case to the people who can assist you.

 Here are some basic tips that you should apply when creating your letter, regardless of the reason you're writing it:

 Be sure to address your letter to a specific person in the school's financial aid office.
 If you don't already have a contact, consult the department listing on the school's website.

 - While you're at the school's website, research guidelines for their appeal process.
 Are there specific forms they require?
 Following the exact procedure will increase your chances of success.

 In the body of your letter, always address the individual by name: Mr. Jones, Mrs. Smith, etc. You want to establish a personal yet respectful tone.
 Avoid addressing people solely by their title.
 Be direct, succinct, and courteous.

 What does a financial aid appeal letter look like?
-Some formal aspects to keep in mind.
+Here are some aspects to keep in mind:

 - For the sake of clarity and readability, don't get fancy with the appearance of your letter.
 The reliable block letter format will suit you just fine and make for easier reading.